This page shows you how to get started quickly with Cloud Code.

 If prompted, authorize Cloud Shell to make Google Cloud API calls.

-Editing your service
+Editing your application

 To edit your application, follow these steps: